neurosnap/neurosnap/README.md

 My latest OSS project is [saga-query](https://github.com/neurosnap/saga-query) which leverages koa-like middleware to handle data fetching for front-end apps.

+I recently launched [neovimcraft](https://neovimcraft.com) which is a site dedicated to finding the best neovim plugins and guides for building plugins in lua.

-I recently launched a list sharing app called [listifi](https://listifi.app).
+I also launched a list sharing app called [listifi](https://listifi.app).
 Check it out if you're interested.

 I'm currently a Principal Software Engineer working at